Artilux Demonstrates New Breakthrough for Multi Spectral Optical Sensing

-Announcing world's 1st ultra-sensitive CMOS-based SWIR sensing platform to advance versatile applications development in wearables for digital health
+Announcing world's 1st ultra-sensitive CMOS-based NIR/SWIR sensing platform to advance versatile applications development in wearables for digital health

-- The new all-in-one sensing platform satisfies immediate market needs for solutions covering versatile event, vital sign monitoring and skin detection for true wireless stereo (TWS) and wearable devices
+- The new all-in-one sensing platform satisfies immediate market needs for solutions covering versatile event, vital sign monitoring & skin detection for true wireless stereo (TWS) and wearable devices

 - Demonstration aims to accelerate the ecosystem growth through cost-effective and multi-spectral optical sensing solutions for digital health applications

-HSINCHU, March 8, 2022 /PRNewswire/ -- Artilux, the leader in CMOS-based SWIR optical sensing technology, demonstrated a multi-spectral optical sensing platform compatible with NIR/SWIR vertical-cavity surface-emitting laser (VCSEL) arrays, light emitting diodes (LED), and CMOS-based GeSi (Germanium-Silicon) sensors.
-This compact optical sensing platform is the industry-leading solution targeted to embrace the rapidly growing TWS and wearables markets in addition to unlock diversified scenarios in digital health.
+HSINCHU, March 8, 2022 /PRNewswire/ -- Artilux, the leader in CMOS-based SWIR optical sensing technology, demonstrated a multi-spectral optical sensing module equipped with NIR/SWIR vertical-cavity surface-emitting laser (VCSEL) arrays, light emitting diodes (LED), and CMOS-based GeSi (Germanium-Silicon) sensors.
+This compact optical sensing module is the industry-leading solution targeted to embrace the rapidly growing TWS and wearables markets in addition to unlock diversified scenarios in digital health.

-In light of the increasingly popular wide spectrum (NIR/SWIR) optical sensing applications starting from vital sign monitoring in smartwatches to skin detection in TWS earbuds, cost-effective and energy-efficient optical components including LED, VCSEL, edge-emitting lasers, and SWIR sensors have become the crucial factors to meet such rising user demands.
+In light of the increasingly popular wide spectrum (NIR/SWIR) optical sensing applications starting from vital sign monitoring in smartwatches to skin detection in TWS earbuds, cost-effective and energy-efficient optical components including LED, VCSEL, Edge-emitting Lasers, and SWIR sensors have become the crucial factors to meet such rising user demands.
 The widely discussed skin detection function in TWS earbuds requires SWIR sensors to perform precise in-ear detection and to deliver seamless listening experiences, while at the same time sustaining long battery life.
-Such product requires SWIR wavelength, lower power-consumption, lower cost, smaller size with higher sensitivity.
-The announcement aims to deliver a compact and cost-effective multi-spectral optical sensing solution, by incorporating Artilux's CMOS-based ultra-sensitive SWIR GeSi sensors with the capability to integrate AFE (analog front end) and digital function into a single chip, together with high-performance VCSEL arrays at 940nm and 1380nm supplied by Lumentum.
+Such product requires stable wavelength, lower power-consumption, lower cost, smaller size with higher sensitivity.
+The announced demonstration aims to achieve a compact and cost-effective multi-spectral optical sensing solution, by incorporating Artilux's CMOS-based ultra-sensitive SWIR GeSi sensors with the capability to integrate AFE (analog front end) and digital function into a single chip, together with high-performance VCSEL arrays at 940nm and 1380nm supplied by Lumentum.

 "We are pleased to work with Lumentum on this demonstration for the multi-spectral optical sensing industry," said Elvis Lin, General Manager of Business Operation and Product at Artilux.
 "Through continuous technology innovations, a variety of wide spectrum NIR/SWIR applications are being adopted into the mainstream consumer product.
 To address this rapidly growing market, we have launched the Artilux Aware Series as the best cost-competitive SWIR optical sensing platform, which will complement nicely with both VCSEL and LED to enable in-ear and skin detection for TWS and wearables.
 We are looking forward to serving this booming SWIR market in the near future."